commaai/comma10k/README.md

 <pre>
  imgs/  -- The PNG image files
- masks/ -- PNG segmentation masks (update these!) segs/  -- The outputs in probability from our internal segnet (unreleased, too big)
+ masks/ -- PNG segmentation masks (update these!) imgs2/  -- New PNG image files paired with fisheye PNGs masks2/ -- PNG segmentation masks (update these!) segs/  -- The outputs in probability from our internal segnet (unreleased, too big)
 </pre>